 #26 – Photos – can be sold to stock sites!

-This is a little out there – and possibly doesn’t count as clutter around the house – BUT if you have digital photos that you don’t want anymore, you may want to sell them and make some cash.
+This is a little out there – and possibly doesn’t count as clutter around the house – BUT if you have digital photos that you don’t want anymore, you may want to sell them and make some cash from them instead of just deleting them.

-There are sites out there that you can upload your photos to, and then when people want to use them they will pay a small amount for the privilege.
+There are sites out there that you can upload your photos to, including Shutterstock and Getty Images, and when people want to use them they will pay a small amount for the privilege.

-Photos of specific items, scenes, places etc… can do well – but stay clear of using peoples faces or more personal pics.
+Photos of specific items, scenes, places etc… can do well – but stay clear of using peoples faces or more personal pics for security reasons (unless they have given you their permission to use them in the photos).

 #27 – Gift cards